rome/tools/crates/rome_diagnostics/CONTRIBUTING.md

 rich information about the diagnostic.
 Depending on the use case, advices can be used to log pieces of markup, lists of items, annotated code frames, text diffs, Rust backtraces, command lines, or groups of more advices.
-- An optional set of `verbose_advices` the user can optionally enable to get further information about a given diagnostic
+- An optional set of `verbose_advices` the user can optionally enable (at the moment these are always printed but they will eventually have to be enabled, for instance by passing a `--verbose` flag to the CLI).
+Verbose advices are printed in a separate section below the main advices and can be used to provide further information about a given diagnostic (for instance a fixable linter diagnostic may print a verbose advice instructing the user to run `rome check --apply` to automatically apply the fix).
 - A `location` describing where the error happened.
 It can be a path to a file on the file system, a command line argument, or an arbitrary memory buffer.
-It may optionally specify a specific range within the text content of this resource, as well as embed said text content to faciliate it's retrieval when displaying code frames in the diagnostic
+It may optionally specify a specific range within the text content of this resource, as well as embed said text content to faciliate it's retrieval when displaying code frames in the diagnostic.
+Conceptually the `location` points to a "resource" this error originated from.
 - `tags` conveying additional informations about the diagnostic: if the diagnostic has information on how it can be fixed, if it resulted from an internal error in Rome and was not directly caused by the user, if it is being